TheRobBrennan/explore-deno/examples/01-deno-manual/README.md

 ```

 > This design circumvents a plethora of complexity spawned by package management software, centralized code repositories, and superfluous file formats.

+## Chapter 05 - Standard library

+> Standard library is not yet stable and therefore it is versioned differently than Deno.
+For latest release consult [https://deno.land/std/](https://deno.land/std/) or [https://deno.land/std/version.ts](https://deno.land/std/version.ts).

+> We strongly suggest to always use imports with pinned version of standard library to avoid unintended changes.